 If the thought of Arthur’s Seat is a bit daunting, but you still want a good view of Edinburgh, there’s another excellent option for you: Calton Hill.
 You will probably notice this hill soon after your arrival to Edinburgh and visitors are often surprised to see a hill resembling the Acropolis of Athens.

-Calton Hill sits just past the east end of Princes Street and you can take the steep but relatively short stairs up to the top of the hill.
+Calton Hill sits just past the east end of Princes Street and you can take the steep but relatively short set of stairs up to the top of the hill.
 Atop of the hill you are greeted by a visually interesting but architecturally odd collection of buildings and monuments.
 Many of the buildings, such as the National Monument and Dugald Stewart Monument, look like they would have been more at home in Athens, Greece.